samwimpenny/Global-Waveform-Catalogue/gWFM_MASTER/README.md

 rk    = Nodal plane rake determined from waveform modelling.

-mth   = Mechanism by which the strike, dip and rake have beeen determined.
+mth   = Mechanism by which the strike, dip and rake have been determined by
-        The code string is the same as for the depth, however there is also the option of:
+        the analyst.
+The code string is the essentially the same as that used for the depth, except with a few additions:

         BWF = Long-period body-waveform modelling of event mechanism, depth, source-time function and magnitude as a point